-Several characters from history is being represented by various persons for this event.
+Various persons for this event are representing several characters from history.
 The following pictures I will share with you were taken during the arrival of the image of Santo Niño de Cebu.

 The San Jose Parish Church.

 The Santo Niño.
-Every Dinagyang, there is a Hermana and Hermano Mayor that serves as the muse and consort for the festival.
+Every Dinagyang, a Hermana, and Hermano Mayor serve as the muse and consort for the festival.
 Commonly, they are members of the Confradia and are married.
 Together with a child that wears a Holy Infant costume, they are the important persons for the feast.

 Princesa Isabel ’08